cthain/wasm-extension-demo/README.md

-# WASM Extension Prototype
+# Wasm Extension Prototype

-This project demonstrates using WASM extensions with Consul on Kubernetes.
+This project demonstrates using Wasm extensions with Consul on Kubernetes.

 ## Requirements
 - `kind`
 - `consul`
-  - Enterprise dev build for Envoy extensions
 - `consul-k8s`
-  - Local file support requires a custom `consul-k8s-control-plane` image so it can mount wasm plugins.

 ## Usage